rayshader/cp2077-red-cli/README.md

 If you're using a custom game's path, you can configure an environment variable instead.
 This is convenient to avoid pushing your local game's path in `red.config.json` when versioning your project.

-Define path in `REDCLI_GAME` environment variable, red-cli will use it instead.
+Define a path in `REDCLI_GAME` environment variable, red-cli will use it instead.
 Reading game's path is done in this
 order:
 - environment variable
 - `game` key in `red.config.json`